 Doing your research means looking at their website, their socials, and maybe even customer reviews to understand what they sell, who their clients are, and why they could use your services.
 After all, if you’re hoping to make them a long-term client, it’s important that you understand what their business is all about.

 Once you’ve honed in on a company, figure out the best contact to reach out to.
-Sending an email off to a generic [email protected] or [email protected] email address is a surefire way to get ignored.
+Sending an email off to a generic hello@ or info@ email address is a surefire way to get ignored.
 Instead, look for people in charge of your area of skill.
 For instance, if you’re a freelance copywriter, you should seek out the marketing or communications manager.

 2. Know What Value You’re Offering